Skip to main content

 Improving Physical Activity in People With Traumatic Brain Injury

-“Traditional exercise programs for TBI patients are ‘one size fits all,’ making it difficult for people with varying injury severity to benefit,” says Tessa Hart, PhD, first author on the study, published in Frontiers in Rehabilitation Sciences.
-“Our program is designed to meet people where they are, regardless of the type of brain injury.”
+“Traditional exercise programs for TBI patients are ‘one size fits all,’ making it difficult for people with different limitations to benefit,” says Tessa Hart, PhD, first author on the study, published in Frontiers in Rehabilitation Sciences.
+“Our program is designed to meet people where they are and help them fit even small increases in physical activity into daily life.”

-In their program, a therapist works virtually with TBI patients to develop physical activity goals, ranging from gardening to going to the gym.
-Regular text messages from a chatbot, RehaBot, remind patients to complete their physical activity.
+In their program, a therapist works virtually with TBI patients to develop physical activity goals, ranging from vigorous exercise, to gardening, to just spending less time sitting in front of the TV.
+Regular text messages from a chatbot, RehaBot, remind patients to complete their selected activities.

 “Patients we’ve interviewed see the value in the study and are excited to continue.
-No one has dropped out either,” Dr. Hart says.
-“The program has the potential to help people with TBI develop long-lasting, healthy physical activity habits to improve cognitive function.”
+No one has dropped out,” Dr. Hart says.
+“The program has the potential to help people with TBI develop long-lasting, healthy physical activity habits to improve overall health and well-being.”

-The team plans to use a smartwatch tracker to measure the impact of improved physical activity, emotional function, sleep and pain management.
-Dr. Hart says, “Everyone with TBI is unique, with their own unique set of challenges and goals.
-We wanted our approach to be just as unique, and hope patients will experience success.”
+The team plans to use a smartwatch tracker to measure physical activity, so that these measures can be correlated to changes in emotional function, sleep and pain management.
+Dr. Hart says, “Everyone with TBI has their own unique set of challenges and goals.
+We hope that this flexible approach will benefit a wide variety of patients.”

 Dr. Rabinowitz and Dr. Hart are still recruiting for this clinical trial; click here for more information.